-At the end of September 2007, in Peterhof, in one of the Cavalier houses built in the end of the XVIII century, the first and the only "Museum of Playing Cards" in Russia, was opened.
-The basis of the museum exposition was, a collection of Alexander Semenovich Perelman, acquired by the State Museum-Reserve "Peterhof", in late 1999.
+The history of this museum started at the end of September 2007, when in one of the Cavalier houses built in the end of the XVIII century, the first "Museum of Playing Cards" was opened.
+The basis of the museum exposition was a collection of Alexander Semenovich Perelman, acquired by the State Museum-Reserve "Peterhof" in late 1999.
 As part of this collection, in addition to the cards, there were objects of fine, decorative and applied arts, representing the game and its attributes, as well as a unique library, by its composition.
 In subsequent years, the collection was significantly enriched with the museum's own acquisitions and its objects, that were formerly part of the collection of the Peterhof State Museum-Reserve.

 The Collection of playing cards in the museum is unique, and we can only regret that the visitors can not touch or pick them up, to feel a light shiver and to sense the bygone time.